Slumdog Programmer

 For those who haven’t watched the movie ‘Slumdog Millionaire’, here is a summary: There is this kid who answers all the questions on the Indian edition of ‘Who wants to be a millionaire’.
 Some think he's cheating.
 As the story unfolds, you realize that he really has experienced the events the questions are based on.
 The movie was based on a novel ‘Q&A’.

-The movie came to mind when I was talking to my children about the my education and work.
+The movie came to mind when I was talking to my children about my education and work.

 I recall my early days as an alumnus of the National Institute of Technology, Trichy in India.
 (Then called Regional Engineering College, Trichy).
 I had just graduated and found a job.